bit-phile/bit-phile.github.io/content/tech/docker/docker-volume.md

 ```

 `--mount` option takes parameters are `key=value` pairs separated by `,`.
-- `type` specifies the `volume` as types. `--mount` is being used by `bind mounts`, and `tmpfs`  also.
+- `type` specifies the `volume` as type. `--mount` is being used by `bind mounts`, and `tmpfs`  also.
 By default, `type` is `volume`.
 But for the sake of being explicit, I have used it.
 - `source` is the volume name.
-- `target` is the path in the container file system will be mounted with the volume.
-There are alias of this option as `dest`, `destination` etc.
+- `target` is the path in the container file system that will be mounted with the volume.
+There is alias of this option as `dest`, `destination` etc.

-Listing contents in container file system `root` we see,
+Listing contents in the container file system `root` we see,
 ```
 / # ls
 bin           home          opt           sbin          usr